Florida’s Marine Animals

 Class Topic

-This month we will be discussing cephalopods.
+This month we will be discussing dolphins.
 We will spend the morning discussing the topic and reviewing the homework assignment.
 Students must bring their notes from their completed homework assignment with them to class so that they can participate in the class discussion.

 Water or Beach Activity